danieldleal/Git-digital-course/README.md

 # Revit API for case study

-Description:
+Script to automate naming Room instance parameters.
-Script to auto-name determine finishes in Room_Schedule This is a script was based on EF template that.
+This is a script was based on EF template, by Erik Frits.

 Commit 10/6/2023
 This is a second solution to SetRoomParameters-command, however, written in C#, WPF, XAML; and based on a real team struggle.